Passenger Rights to Refunds & Compensation

 Train companies consider claims on a case by case basis and are only contractually obliged to pay compensation in certain circumstances.

 Train companies may not pay out if the delay was caused by something outside the control of the rail industry.
-The National Rail Conditions of Carriage sets out these circumstances which include, vandalism, exceptionally severe weather and when the police or emergency services close the line.
-For more information see the National Rail Conditions of Carriage and the company's Passenger’s Charter.
+The National Rail Conditions of Travel sets out these circumstances which include, vandalism, exceptionally severe weather and when the police or emergency services close the line.
+For more information see the National Rail Conditions of Travel and the company's Passenger’s Charter.

 In other circumstances where you consider you have received poor service you should contact the train company concerned.

 - Claims need to be made within 28 days of completing the journey